Satsugua/TasteAtlas/README.md

 # TasteAtlas

 WIP android app based on [TasteAtlas.com](https://www.tasteatlas.com/) website.

-It lets user to find dishes from across the world, shows recipes, restaurants where to try them out and comments.
+The app allows users to find recipes of all sorts of global dishes and shows restaurants where one can try these dishes, including ratings and comments.

 For learning purposes.